OBSERVING MUSLIM RAMADAN DURING THE CHRISTIAN EASTER SEASON

 Phillip & Connie Church, Falls Church/McLean, Virginia May 2022

-We’ve been “observing” both Christian Easter Season and Muslim Ramadan this year.
+We “observed” both Christian Easter Season and Muslim Ramadan this year, 2022.
 The choice was ours but then maybe, as part of some divine equation, it was not.
 Whatever, it has been a rewarding and fulfilling experience, one worth sharing.
-Notice that we put “observing” in quotes, because the month-long sun-up-to-sun-down fasting part of Ramadan is a bit more than we can handle.
+Notice that we put “observed” in quotes, because the month-long dawn-to-sundown fasting part of Ramadan is a bit more than we can handle.
 (Certain exemptions from fasting exist, of course, for the pregnant, elderly and infirm among others.)

 Our Ramadan observations began on Friday afternoon, April 1.
 That day Phil responded to a knock on the door, opened and welcomed HM into our home.
 Twenty-seven-year-old HM is part of the second wave of Afghan evacuees to arrive in America since August 2021.
 He left Kabul, Afghanistan in January 2022 for Islamabad, Pakistan where the US Embassy arranged for him to fly to a US military base outside Doha, Qatar.
 There, he underwent background checks, physical exams and vaccinations, and processing of his special immigrant visa (SIV) application.